-STEP 2: Title your manuscript and the “Subject” of your email like so:
+STEP 2: Title your manuscript and the ‘Subject’ of your email:

-BB.Award.Title.of.My.Manuscript.Date (.doc or .pdf).
-Email email@example.com with your manuscript of at least 50 pages of poetry.
+BB.Award.Title.of.Manuscript.Date (.doc or .pdf).
+Email email@example.com with your manuscript of at least 50 pages of poetry attached.
 Include your name, address, contact information, and a bio in the body of the email—this is the only place contact information should appear.